wilsonmar/Salesforce/README.md

 ## <a name="SkillCerts"> Skill Certification</a>

-There are technical jobs:
-  * Administrator
-  * Developer (which includes database administrators)
-  * Certified Technical Architect

 Register for certification tests at https://www.webassessor.com/wa.do?page=publicHome&branding=SALESFORCE

+For Administrators:

-ADM201
+* ADM201

-ADM211 Advanced Administrator Certification Prep
+* ADM211 Advanced Administrator Certification

+For Developers (which includes database administrators):

-DEV401 (Building Applications with Force.com and <a href="#Visualforce">Visualforce</a>)
+* DEV401 (Building Applications with Force.com and <a href="#Visualforce">Visualforce</a>)
 http://certification.salesforce.com/developers
 focuses on declarative configuration rather than programming.

-DEV501 involves Apex coding
+* DEV501 involves Apex coding

-Solution architect
+For Solution Architects:

+* Certified Technical Architect

 ## <a name="VersionChangeMgmt"> Version Change Management</a>